Bobby Bonales: Professional wrestling career

 In 1962 Bonales made his debut in a Lucha film, playing himself in a movie called Santo vs. las Mujeres Vampiro ("Santo versus the Vampire Women") which was later dubbed into English under the title "Samson vs. the Vampire Women".
 Bonales retired from active, in-ring competition in the mid-1960s and focused on training instead.
 Early on he trained José de Jesús Díaz Mendoza, who later became known as Villano I as well as his brother José Alfredo Díaz Mendoza, also known as Villano II prior to the Mendoza brother's debut in 1969.
 Later on he would train his son Daniel Aceves in amateur wrestling, starting him off on a career that would see Daniel represent Mexico at the 1984 Summer Olympics in Los Angeles.
 Aceves won a silver medal in the Men's Greco-Roman 52 kg.

 Death and legacy

 Aceves died from cancer on June 26, 1994, at the age of 77, survived by his son Daniel.
 In 2009 Consejo Mundial de Lucha Libre (CMLL), the renamed EMLL, honored Bobby Bonales by awarding a trophy, the Copa Bobby Bonales to the wrestler voted the "Best Technical wrestler" for that year.
-The first recipient was Blue Panther, followed by Negro Casas in 2010 and Atlantis in 2010.
-CMLL did not award the Copay Bobby Bonales from 2011 to 2013 but in 2014 they brought it back and awarded it to Último Guerrero.
+The first recipient was Blue Panther, followed by Negro Casas in 2010 and Atlantis in 2011.
+CMLL did not award the Copa Bobby Bonales from 2012 or 2013 but in 2014 they brought it back and awarded it to Último Guerrero.
 On March 2, 2012, CMLL honored Bonales as part of their 2012 Homenaje a Dos Leyendas ("Homage to two legends"), including an in-ring dedication to Bonales during the show and presenting his son Daniel with a commemorative plaque in Bonales' honor.

+The Copa Bobby Bonales increasingly expanded its purview, was awarded to a larger field of people each year, and has essentially become a lifetime achievement award.